ajaykumar1609/Scheduling-graphs/README.md

 1. Run the app: `npm start`
 2. Open the app in a web browser: `http://localhost:3000`

-## Contributing

-Contributions are welcome!
-Please create a pull request with your changes.

 ### Selecting a Date

 To view the schedules created on a particular date, use the date selector in the top right corner of the page.
 Click on a date in the calendar to view the schedules created on that date.